Displaced Communities

 Print this Article • Font Size: - + • Send this Article to a Friend

-Another major problem for applying the term 'genocide' to the German expellees' case is the inter-cultural and political tension.
-Commemoration of a legitimate historical calamity against a racial or ethnic group is often dismissed in the interests of auspicious political diplomacy.
-Despite internal demands for restitution and commemoration of the expelled Germans, the German government has consistently declined to acknowledge the death of millions of German civilians because it has repeatedly damaged Germany's political relationships with Poland and the Czech Republic (read our article on the history of this problem).
-If Germany were to define this tragedy as a genocide, the Czech and Polish governments would be relegated under the human rights jurisprudence of the European Union to subsidise and compensate the descendants of the millions of civilians they expelled.
-As a result of this conflict, the word 'genocide' is greatly eschewed by these governments because of the impending political backlash.
+Another major problem for applying the term 'genocide' to the German expellees' case is inter-cultural and political tension between involved nationalities.
+Commemoration of this ethnic cleansing is often dismissed in the interests of auspicious political diplomacy.
+Despite demands by many lobbies in Austria and Germany for restitution and commemoration of the expulsions, the German government has consistently declined to acknowledge the death of at least 400,000 ethnic German civilians because it has damaged Germany's political relationships with Poland and the Czech Republic (read our article on the history of this problem).
+If Germany were to define these events as a genocide, the Czech and Polish governments would be relegated under the human rights jurisprudence of the European Union to compensate the descendants of the millions of civilians they expelled.
+As a result of this conflict, the word 'genocide' is greatly opposed by these governments because of the impending political backlash.
 The Poles also insist that the possible genocide was carried out by occupying Soviet soldiers rather than the Poles themselves, and also that over two million Poles were expelled at the same time as the ethnic Germans by the Red Army from Galicia and eastern Poland when the Soviets incorporated eastern Poland and West Belarus into the Ukrainian SSR and the Russian SFSR.
 This dispute makes using the term 'genocide' for the German expellees very difficult and problematic.
 As a result, the suffering of one of the 20th century's largest refugee groups is therefore largely dismissed in the interests of economic and political relations.
-Ironically, at the same time, the United States and European Union refuse to overlook the [much debated] genocide committed by Turks against Armenians and Kurds despite Turkey's auspicious economic potential for European trade.
+Ironically and contrarily, the United States and European Union consistently use the term "genocide" in reference to the Armenians because of the importance of Turkish security and economic relationships with the West.

 Sources Used